aiformedresearch/Synthetic_Images_Metrics_Toolkit/README.md

         ```
         pip install -r requirements_tutorial.txt
         ```
-3. Install additional packages
-    Install any additional packages needed for data loading specific to your custom case.
+3. Install any additional packages needed for your specific use case.
-    Optionally, install packages required to load your pre-trained generator.

 ### Installation with Docker
 0. Install [Docker](https://docs.docker.com/get-docker/) for your operating system.